aferodeveloper/afero-devdocs/docs/Publish.md

 ### QR Code Generator

 It might be convenient to generate a QR code on the fly.
 This would be helpful, for example, if you soldered your Afero module onto a board and made it inaccessible for subsequent scanning.
-To use the generator, click the QR CODE GENERATOR button.
-In the window that appears, type the Association ID, click GENERATE, and your code will appear.
-To save the code as a Scalable Vector Graphics (SVG) file, click the SAVE AS SVG button.
+To use the generator, click the <span class="UIText">QR CODE GENERATOR</span> button.
+In the window that appears, type the Association ID, click <span class="UIText">GENERATE</span>, and your code will appear.
+To save the code as a Scalable Vector Graphics (SVG) file, click the <span class="UIText">SAVE AS SVG</span> button.
 To generate your device’s QR code, you can also click the little QR code icon just to the right of your Association ID in the Developer Device table.

 ### Developer Devices